richardneililagan/promise-queue/README.md

 promise-queue
 =============

-Throttle the execution of multiple concurrent Promises.
+> Throttle the execution of multiple concurrent Promises.

+Work in progress.